-By logging into GoldPASS Powered by Handshake, the University of Minnesota’s recruiting database, you can post full-time and part-time positions, internships, and co-op positions.
+By logging into Handshake, the University of Minnesota’s recruiting database, you can post full-time and part-time positions, internships, and co-op positions.
 You can also search student resumes, register for career events and more.
-GoldPASS powered by Handshake is a free service.
+Handshake is a free service.
 Please note that it may take up to two business days for new accounts to be approved.

-A well-written post will help to get your submission approved more quickly in GoldPASS powered by Handshake.
+A well-written post will help to get your submission approved more quickly in Handshake.
 Learn how to prepare an effective position posting with our Job Posting Guide.

 CSE generally has two recruiting cycles each year in fall and spring semesters.
 The college's career fairs typically kick off the recruiting for each semester.
 Companies often attend the career fair and follow up with a recruiting event and interviews on campus.

 Many companies will recruit full-time spring graduates and summer interns during fall semester.
 However, some companies recruit year-round, and students look for positions throughout the year.